leinonen/go-lisp/pkg/minimal/README.md

 - **Special forms**: `if`, `define`, `fn`, `quote`, `do`, `quasiquote`, `unquote`, `defmacro`
 - **Minimal REPL** (`repl.go`) - Interactive development environment

-💡 **Design achieved**: The core is small enough to hold in your head (~366 lines in eval.go).
+💡 **Design achieved**: The core maintains clean separation of concerns (~475 lines in eval.go with comprehensive macro system).
 This is our "Lisp microkernel".

 ## 2. ✅ Bootstrap Language in Itself
 Higher-level constructs implemented using the language itself: